ln-markets/trading-bot/README.md

 ## ta_summary

 How does it work?
-Once the bot is launched, it follows [Trading View Technical Analysis](https://www.tradingview.com/symbols/XBTUSD/technicals/) summary indicator based on 27 signals (oscillators and moving averages) to open and keep running a long Future position while the signal is "BUY" or "STRONG BUY", open and keep running a short Future position while the signal is "SHORT" or "STRONG SHORT", or close any position while the signal is "NEUTRAL".
+Once the bot is launched, it follows [Trading View Technical Analysis](https://www.tradingview.com/symbols/XBTUSD/technicals/) summary indicator based on 27 signals (oscillators and moving averages) to open and keep running a long Future position while the signal is "BUY" or "STRONG BUY", open and keep running a short Future position while the signal is "SELL" or "STRONG SELL", or close any position while the signal is "NEUTRAL".
 While the bot is running, you can have either 0 or 1 position running maximum.

 ### Parameters to customize the bot